divinedouggy/Module-2-React-App/README.md

 Simply navigate to the ingredients tab and the list of ingredients will render, and if desired, type into the input box and the list will narrow down based on what you've typed.

-Clicking an ingredient plugs the ingredient name into an image search engine and the first image result from the search will render in front of the viewport.
+Clicking an ingredient plugs the ingredient name into an image search engine and the first image result from the search will render in front of the viewport.\
+*Please allow a moment for the image to load, especially the first time you click an ingredient.*

 Click the image again to close it, or click another ingredient to close the image and render the next one.